- Share this article on Facebook

 - Share this article on Comment

 Costume designer Alexandra Byrne was raised in Shakespeare country, in Stratford upon Avon, and her career has been largely focused on creating costumes for historical dramas, including Cate Blanchett’s Elizabeth: The Golden Age, for which she won the Oscar in 2007.

 Her latest film Mary, Queen of Scots, opens Friday, starring Saoirse Ronan and Margot Robbie as rival queens.

-Robbie plays Elizabeth I, known as the Virgin Queen because she never married, who ruled over England for 45 years from 1558 to 1603, establishing the Church of England as a compromise between Protestantism and Catholicism.
-Meanwhile, many English Catholics considered her half-sister Mary Queen of Scots (Ronan), who reigned over Scotland from 1542 to 1567, the legitimate heir to the English throne, but after she was the focus of a failed rebellion, she was imprisoned and eventually executed by Elizabeth.
+Robbie plays Elizabeth I, known as the Virgin Queen because she never married, who ruled England for 45 years from 1558 to 1603, establishing the Church of England as a compromise between Protestantism and Catholicism.
+Meanwhile, many English Catholics considered Mary Queen of Scots (Ronan), who reigned over Scotland from 1542 to 1567, the legitimate heir to the English throne, but after she was the focus of a failed rebellion, she was imprisoned and eventually executed by Elizabeth.

 The film delves into the dynamics of female power between a ruler and her challenger, and of course, how the two woman cultivated their images in the time of corsets and ruff collars.
 I chatted with Byrne about how faithful she was to the Elizabethan period, and how she incorporated contemporary materials (denim!) to make the story appeal to today’s viewers.